 Aparna Bundro is Director of Practice Development for DesVoeux Chambers in Hong Kong.
-In this interview with Asia Law Portal, she explains how her background as a lawyer helped her transition into legal marketing and business development, the difference between marketing for a barrister’s chambers versus a commercial law firm, DesVoeux Chambers marketing and business development strategy, including a re-design of the firm website, thought leadership and CSR initiatives, and the current state of marketing and business development for barristers chambers.
+In this interview with Asia Law Portal, how her lawyer background helped her transition into legal marketing and business development.
+The difference between marketing for a barrister’s chambers versus a commercial law firm, DesVoeux Chambers marketing and business development strategy.
+It includes a re-design of the firm website, thought leadership and CSR initiatives.
+And the current state of marketing and business development for barristers chambers.

 Your background is as a lawyer.
 How would you describe the transition from legal practice to practice development?
 And how did practising as a solicitor help prepare you for Practice Development?

 Practising as a solicitor gives you credibility and an inherent understanding of the goals barristers are trying to achieve.
 It makes their long and short-term objectives relatable and realizable.

 A combination of experience solicitor and a business development professional hard-wires you with a design thinking approach.
 It empathizes with how barristers and clients think and behave.

 Parachuting in at a time when there was no infrastructure on the ground in this role was a refreshing challenge.
 And it gave us a blank canvass to sketch out and formulate new initiatives and originate strategy.